OpenTSDB/opentsdb.net/docs/source/api_http/tree/index.rst

 /api/tree
 =========
+.. index:: HTTP /api/tree

-Trees are meta data used to organize time series in a heirarchical structure for browsing similar to a typical file system.
+Trees are meta data used to organize time series in a hierarchical structure for browsing similar to a typical file system.
 A number of endpoints under the ``/tree`` root allow working with various tree related data:

 Tree API Endpoints
 ------------------